*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-Bridget Jones Diary
+1. Bridget Jones Diary

 The film is a feel good, a romantic comedy about a Londoner trying to get her life together in the new year and her quest to find a boyfriend.
 The success of the film is due in large part to how real the character of Bridget was originally written.

 Holes is a book to movie adaptations based on a book by the same name written by Louis Sachar.
 Released in 2003 and starring Shia LaBeouf, Sigourney Weaver, and Jon Voight, the film follows Stanley Yelnats after he gets sent to a detention camp for boys in the middle of the desert.
 At camp Greenlake, campers are forced to dig holes that are five feet deep and five feet wide every day in order to build character.

 The success of this movie comes in large part from the casting.
 Each boy was written with a unique personality and appearance, and the casting directors followed these descriptions to the letter.
 Their acting skills, as well as a strong script, made this film a winner.

-To Kill a Mockingbird
+3. To Kill a Mockingbird

 Considered one of the best book to movie adaptations, this 1962 film stars Gregory Peck, John Megna, and Frank Overton.
 The film is based on the book by Harper Lee and is set in a small town in Alabama in the year 1932.
 A black man is put on trial for rape while two young kids go on a series of adventures.

 This film is considered such a successful book to film adaptation for several reasons.
 The cast is electric, the directing is top notch, and the care that went into converting the book into a script is evident by how well the movie flows.

 This film was released in 2007 and starred Keira Knightley and James McAvoy.
 Based on the novel by Ian McEwan, the movie tells the story of an inspiring writer in 1935.
 Briony Tallis is a 13-year-old when the film stats.

 One of the most complicated parts of bringing this movie from the pages of a book to the big screen is the reliance on first-person thoughts; much of the book takes place inside its characters’ minds.
 The book is also especially wordy.
 The film takes this in a different direction and plays with the use of silence.

 This 2009 film is the only non-live action picture to make the list.
 This stop-motion film is based on the book by Neil Gaiman and stars Dakota Fanning and Teri Hatcher.
 The story follows a young girl named Coraline who discovers a parallel universe accessible through a secret door in her new home.

 In order to create a story that works well for the movies, the filmmakers took a lot of liberties with the plot.
 They added backstories to some characters and even changed some of the personality traits of the main character to make her more three dimensional and well rounded.

-The Secret Garden
+6. The Secret Garden